jeremy-kimball/jeremy-kimball/README.md

 </div>

 <hr>
 I'm a motivated individual with a passion for all things tech!
-Currently enrolled in <a href="https://turing.edu/">Turing's School of Software and Design</a> learning to create fully featured web apps with a focus on backend development.
+Graduate of <a href="https://turing.edu/">Turing's School of Software and Design</a> with a focus on backend web development.
 On the side I've been enjoying learning the <a href="https://www.rust-lang.org/">Rust Language</a> for fun as I also have an interest in lower level programming.
 <hr>
 <h3 align="center">Technical Skills</h3>
 <div id="skills" align="center">